Clive Bannister: Early life

-Bannister is the eldest son of Sir Roger Bannister, an eminent neurologist and middle-distance athlete who ran the first sub four-minute mile (died 3 March 2018) and Moyra Jacobsson, a Swedish artist.
+Bannister is the eldest son of Sir Roger Bannister, an eminent neurologist and middle-distance athlete who ran the first sub four-minute mile (died 3 March 2018) and Moyra Jacobsson, an artist.
 He grew up in London and was educated between 1972 and 1975 at University College School in Hampstead and then at Oxford University (1977–80), where he studied PPE (Philosophy, Politics and Economics) at Exeter College.
 At Oxford, he produced a number of theatrical productions.

 Career

 Bannister began his career as a banker with First National Bank of Boston (1981–1984) in Boston and London, focusing on specialist debt and equity lending to the cable TV and film business.
 Subsequently, he joined Booz Allen & Hamilton as an associate in 1984.
 He became a partner in 1990.
 He focused on a broad range of strategic, financial and operating projects with numerous financial institutions working in Ireland, France, USA, Australia, UK, and Saudi Arabia.